psrearick/customer-dashboard/docs/getting-started.md

 # Customer Dashboard Demo Application Setup

-This guide provides environment setup and configuration for the Customer Dashboard Demo Application, designed to support advanced content creation for senior Laravel developers.
+This guide provides environment setup and configuration for the Customer Dashboard Demo Application, designed to support advanced content creation for Laravel developers.
 The application serves as a comprehensive demonstration platform for enterprise-level optimization techniques with quantified results.

 ## Prerequisites